kkujawinski/cookiecutter-sublime-text-3-plugin/README.rst

 Then:

-* Uncomment functionality in cofiguration files:
+* Uncomment functionality in configuration files:

     * Default plugin settings in `*.sublime-settings`,
     * Plugin key binding in * `($platform).sublime-keymap`,